analyticsExperiment/geometrix/README.md

 # geometrix
-Sample eCommerce Site used for Analytics Implementation &amp; Analysis
+Sample eCommerce Site used for Analytics Implementation & Analysis

 ## Additional Projects
-- [eDiary](./ediary) - Simple Node.js diary application with calendar view and analytics.
+- [eDiary](./ediary) - Sample Node.js diary app with a calendar view and entry analytics.